eupnea-project/eupnea-project.github.io/dev-pages/kernel.md

 # Eupnea kernels

-Both EupneaOS and Depthboot use the same precompiled kernel binaries, which are build using GitHub Actions and require a lot of processing power and at least an hour of compilation.
+Both EupneaOS and Depthboot use the same precompiled kernel binaries, which are build using GitHub Actions.
 The GPL permits distributing binaries, as long as the source code is provided.
 The following components are precompiled and distributed:

-* A Linux kernel executable (bzImage)
+* A Linux kernel executable (bzImage/vmlinuz)
 * A tar archive of the kernel modules
 * A tar archive of the kernel headers